mtl3jx/pokefarmq-iv-checker/README.md

 6. Search for "signatures" and toggle `xpinstall.signatures.required` to false.
 7. Install the PokefarmQ IV Checker extension on your browser.
 Menu > Settings > Install extension from file > select the .XPI file > Add
-8. You should now see PokefarmQ IV Checker listed under Extensions
+8. You should now see PokefarmQ IV Checker listed under Extensions, you may need to enable it on the PFQ site.
+Menu > Extensions > PokefarmQ IV Checker > Permissions > toggle ON for the PFQ websites.
 9. Refresh on PFQ!

 #### ![orion logo](/icons/logo-orion-20.png) Orion - Mobile ![ios logo](/icons/logo-apple-20.png)